Frequently Asked Questions

 Why do I need a support team?

 As an Apartment Life Coordinator, you'll answer the call to step out and take the lead in caring for and connecting people in relationships within an apartment community.
 This type of serving and “doing life" with others requires community.
 You can't do it alone!
-As you CARE and CONNECT, you can CALL others to do the same.
-Part of calling others is having a support team.
 A support team consists of people around you—church, friends, family, and neighbors—who catch the passion of Apartment Life and want to join you.

 This kind of support can have as much variety as the people who support you!
 Some typical ways we see support teams engage include: